mndu/guided-feature-inversion/README.md

 ```

 * Provide explanation to a CNN prediction for an input image.
 Here we use VGG-19, for both l0 and l1 layer, we use `pool5` layer.
 The explanation is for the prediction with the largest probability.
-This framework can also give explanations for other CNN architectures.
 ```
 python main.py --layer features.36 --epochs 80 --gpu 0 --network vgg19 --label 1 --image ILSVRC2012_val_00000021.JPEG
 ```

+* By replacing the `--label` with other categories, this framework also could provide explanations for different classes of objects.

+* This framework can also give explanations for other CNN architectures, such as AlexNet, and ResNet, by replacing with appropriate network `--network` and layer `--layer`.

 ## System requirement:
 Python 2.7, torch 0.3, torchvision, matplotlib, PIL, cv2, and skimage.